zwazel/java-basic-chat/README.md

 - You have the possibility to set your status and won't get notifications if you are selected a specific status - New since 12.12.2021
 - New website for the public api (old was no longer available) - New since 13.12.2021

+## Next changes:

+- Credits
+- First Minigame
+- Client can see all other clients